A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

 Schools and teachers contributing to use this story content also holds you focused and accountable.
 It gives you a new level of focus.
 You get to focus on the needs of those you care most about, especially because their money is now on the table.
 You don’t have to fly around meeting potential donors and worrying about if any of them are going to try to steer this away from what you’re learning is the core key direction.
 You get to stay laser focused on creating better world story content.

 That iteration lives here, and we always love feedback.
 We’re more interested in making sure every classroom has access than we are in a specific exact pricing structure.
-We’re learning about this together.
+(Yes, we’re ready to provide huge discounts depending on the situation of whoever is signing up.
+Reach out if you’re curious.)

 As we launch our new product experience (it’s going to be way cooler than what you’ll see now) in April/May 2019 (update in May: it’s launched now and you’re currently on the new platform as you read this!), it will be because of and thanks to teachers and schools paying to use this content.
 We’re already seeing the fruits of our advisors’ advice (special thanks to Jordan Kassalow for pushing on this hard).

 The content and experience on BetterWorldEd.org today is still only 5% of what we want to do.
 We’re really only just getting started.
 Really.
 This mission is massive, so we’re going step by step together instead of trying to take on everything all at once.
 We already tried the latter.
-It’s hard and pretty counter-productive to our mission: learning on the journey is what’s helping us make sure this stuff is as good as it can be.
+It’s hard and pretty counter-productive to our mission: learning on the journey is what’s helping us make sure these stories are as good as can be.

 WE are working towards a world in which millions of students, educators, and parents experience powerful storytelling content that inextricably weaves together academic learning with Social Emotional Learning (SEL) — through a global immersion across diverse cultures.
 Imagine bite size chunks of our content woven together that help students learn direct connections between their fractions practice problems and a farmer’s challenges and dreams.